tdemtsu/tdemtsu/README.md

 **`Comp Sci @ Cornell University (Google CSSI & TEC)`**

 Hi there!
 I'm Thomas Demtsu, a computer science student at Cornell University.
 I've participated in Google's CSSI and TEC programs, where I gained hands-on experience in software development and web technologies.
 My passion for programming drives me to constantly learn and explore new technologies.
 My web expertise lies in TypeScript, Python, Next.js, and React.
-I'm also comfortable working with Python and Java.
+I'm also experiened with Python and Java.

-I have experience working with teams to develop and deploy applications, and I enjoy tackling challenging problems and delivering high-quality solutions.
+I have experience working with teams to develop applications, and I enjoy tackling challenging problems and delivering high-quality solutions.
 In my free time, I enjoy working on personal projects and contributing to open-source software.

 Check out my GitHub repositories to see some of my work!
-Don't hesitate to connect with me on LinkedIn if you'd like to discuss potential collaborations or just say hi.
+Don't hesitate to connect with me on LinkedIn if you'd like to discuss potential collaborations.

 Don't hesitate to [connect with me](https://www.linkedin.com/in/thomas-demtsu/) to discuss potential collaborations or just to say hi!
 ## 📈 Stats